A brief opening from

 The Drive

-Her father came to pick me up.
-He drove a beat-up family sedan with no bells and whistles.
-I’m from the south and all folks here know about what we call a “southern goodbye”.
-It’s like a simple goodbye, but, stretched out and lasts at least 10 minutes.
+I’m from the south and all the folks here know about what we call a “southern goodbye”.
+It’s like a simple goodbye, but, stretched out at least 10 minutes.
 As expected, my mom stood in the driveway with us, chatting with him like two old friends.

-The small talk felt like long talk.
-While they stood side by side laughing and talking, I remember impatience bubbling under my skin, that childlike eagerness to go—to get to my friend, to start the fun part of the weekend.
+While they stood side by side laughing and talking, I remember impatience brewing under my skin, that childlike eagerness to go—to start the fun part of the weekend.
 As a kid, I was taught never to interrupt talking adults, it was considered rude and disrespectful.
-As my patience grew thin and my driveway skipping became an outlet for my excitedness, I forgot all my manners and belted out anyway.
-“Come On!
-Let’s Go!”
+As my patience grew thin and my driveway skipping became an outlet for my excitedness, I tossed my manners to the side and belted out

 It wasn’t.

-We left the small neighborhood dance studio and got back in the well-worn family sedan.
+After the window watching session was over, her dad and I left the small neighborhood dance studio and got back in the well-worn family sedan.

 But we didn’t go home.